Vladimir-csp/uwsm/README.md

 Some display managers may fail to handle [quoting](https://specifications.freedesktop.org/desktop-entry-spec/latest/exec-variables.html) correctly.
-Workaround in this case is to use single-word arguments.
+Workaround in this case is to use single-word arguments and/or point to another entry.

 Alternatively, if a display manager supports wrapper commands/scripts, `uwsm` can be inserted there to receive either Entry and Action IDs, or a parsed